-While attending law school, Leah was the editor-in-chief for the SMU Law Review and was the president and treasurer of the Association of Public Interest Law.
-She is proficient in Spanish.
+While attending law school, Leah was the Editor-in-Chief of the SMU Law Review and was the president and treasurer of the Association of Public Interest Law.

 - Parallel Networks v.
 IBM and Parallel Networks v.
 Microsoft.
 Represents Parallel Networks in patent infringement lawsuits in the District of Delaware involving dynamic web page generation technology.